 In conjunction with his litigation practice, he also handles appellate matters having handled matters before the Eleventh Circuit Court of Appeals as well as the Florida Supreme Court and Florida District Courts of Appeal.

-David is Florida Bar Board Certified in both Business Litigation and Construction Law.
+David is Florida Bar Board Certified in Business Litigation, Construction Law and Real Estate Law.
 He served on The Florida Bar Construction Law Certification Committee from 2010-2016 and has held the vice chair and chair positions.
 The committee is responsible for reviewing certification applications and preparing the certification examination.
 David served on the Orlando Regional Advisory Committee for the Associated General Contractors of Greater Florida.
 In addition, he serves on the Business Law Committee and has served on the Technology Subcommittee for the Orange County Bar Association.
 David served as a member of the Edgewood City Council from 2002 to 2004 and 2005 to 2011.